isomorphic-software/smartclient-docs/classes/RelativeDateItem.md

 | fiscalCalendar | [FiscalCalendar](#type-fiscalcalendar) | true | — | the fiscal calendar for this chooser, if set, or the global one otherwise |

 ---
+## Method: RelativeDateItem.parseEditorValue

+### Description
+RelativeDateItems do not make use of the standard [FormItem.formatEditorValue](FormItem.md#method-formitemformateditorvalue) and [FormItem.parseEditorValue](FormItem.md#method-formitemparseeditorvalue) methods.
+Developers can customize the display values for these items in the following ways:

+*   The [RelativeDateItem.presetOptions](#attr-relativedateitempresetoptions) map allows standard preset RelativeDateString and RelativeDateShortcut values to be mapped to custom display values
+*   The text displayed for each of the [RelativeDateItem.timeUnitOptions](#attr-relativedateitemtimeunitoptions) (e.g:"N days ago") may be customized via the per-time unit title attributes ([RelativeDateItem.daysFromNowTitle](#attr-relativedateitemdaysfromnowtitle), [RelativeDateItem.daysAgoTitle](#attr-relativedateitemdaysagotitle), etc)
+*   The [RelativeDateItem.dateFormatter](#attr-relativedateitemdateformatter) and [RelativeDateItem.inputFormat](#attr-relativedateiteminputformat) may be used modify how date values are displayed (both in the text entry box and in the [calculatedDateField](#attr-relativedateitemshowcalculateddatefield)

+**Flags**: A

+---
 ## Method: RelativeDateItem.getInputFormat

 ### Description
 If [DateItem.useTextField](DateItem.md#attr-dateitemusetextfield) is `true` this method returns a standard [DateInputFormat](../reference.md#type-dateinputformat), determining how values entered by the user are to be converted to Javascript Date objects.

-If an explicit [DateItem.inputFormat](DateItem.md#attr-dateiteminputformat) has been specified it will be returned, otherwise, if a custom [DateItem.dateFormatter](DateItem.md#attr-dateitemdateformatter) or [DateItem.format](FormItem.md#attr-formitemformat) are specified, the input format will be automatically derived from that property.
+If an explicit [DateItem.inputFormat](DateItem.md#attr-dateiteminputformat) has been specified it will be returned, otherwise, if a custom [DateItem.dateFormatter](DateItem.md#attr-dateitemdateformatter) or [FormItem.format](FormItem.md#attr-formitemformat) are specified, the input format will be automatically derived from that property.

 Otherwise, the global [inputFormat](DateUtil.md#classmethod-dateutilsetinputformat) is used.